knative/docs/serving/samples/helloworld-csharp/README.md

 Once you have recreated the sample code files (or used the files in the sample folder) you're ready to build and deploy the sample app.

-1. Use Docker, or another container builder, to build the sample code into a container.
+1. Use Docker to build the sample code into a container.
 To build and push with Docker Hub, run these commands replacing `{username}` with your Docker Hub username:

     ```shell
     # Build the container on your local machine